 Fill bowl with two large glasses of ice cubes and place set aside.

 To begin, break the raw mozzarella curd into 1 inch chunks.
-Place on microsoft safe plate and head on high for 2 minutes.
+Place on microwave safe plate and head on high for 2 minutes.
 Drain off any excess liquid and return to microwave.
 This time, heat it on half power, one minute at a time.
 When it has slightly melted, again remove and drain excess liquid.
 This time, add a pinch of mahleb and black caraway seeds.
-Fold together until it’s well mixed.
+Fold together until it's well mixed.

 Return to microwave and heat another minute or so at medium power.
 Drain again and begin to pull when the cheese is nice and melted.